rougier/from-python-to-numpy/03-anatomy.rst

 Introduction
 ------------

-As explained in the Preface_, you should have a basic experience with numpy to read this book.
+As explained in the Preface_, you should have a basic experience with NumPy to read this book.
 If this is not the case, you'd better start with a beginner tutorial before coming back here.
-Consequently I'll only give here a quick reminder on the basic anatomy of numpy arrays, especially regarding the memory layout, view, copy and the data type.
-They are critical notions to understand if you want your computation to benefit from numpy philosophy.
+Consequently I'll only give here a quick reminder on the basic anatomy of NumPy arrays, especially regarding the memory layout, view, copy and the data type.
+They are critical notions to understand if you want your computation to benefit from NumPy philosophy.

 Let's consider a simple example where we want to clear all the values from an array which has the dtype `np.float32`.
 How does one write it to maximize speed?
-The below syntax is rather obvious (at least for those familiar with numpy) but the above question asks to find the fastest operation.
+The below syntax is rather obvious (at least for those familiar with NumPy) but the above question asks to find the fastest operation.

 .. code-block:: python